Development environment installation¶

 Recommended setup (Vagrant)¶

 This method creates a virtual machine (for Windows and macOS) or a Linux container (otherwise) inside which the Zulip server and all related services will run.
 Vagrant adds a bit of overhead to using the Zulip development server, but provides an isolated environment that is easy to install, update, and uninstall.
 It has been well-tested and performs well.

 Advanced setup (non-Vagrant)¶

-- On Ubuntu 18.04 Bionic and 16.04 Xenial and Debian 9 Stretch, you can easily install without using Vagrant.
+- On Ubuntu 18.04 Bionic and 16.04 Xenial and Debian 9 Stretch and 10 Buster, you can easily install without using Vagrant.

 - On other Linux/UNIX distributions, you’ll need to follow slightly different instructions to install manually.

 Unfortunately, the only supported method to install on Windows is the Vagrant method.